Wigeric of Lotharingia

-Wideric (Wigerich; Wigéric or Wéderic; died before 923) was a Frankish nobleman and the count of the Bidgau (pagusBedensis) and held the rights of a count within the city of Trier.
-He received also the advocacy of the Abbey of Saint Rumbold at Mechelen from Charles III, King of West Francia.
+Wigeric or Wideric (Wigerich; Wigéric or Wéderic; died before 923) was a Frankish nobleman and the count of the Bidgau (pagus Bedensis) and held the rights of a count within the city of Trier.
+He received also the advocacy of the Abbey of Saint Rumbold at Mechelen from King Charles the Simple of West Francia.
 From 915 or 916, he was the count palatine of Lotharingia.
 He was the founder of the House of Ardennes.

+Life

 Medieval historians have been unable to precisely pin down Wigeric's origins or rise to power.
 He possessed lands in the region of Bitburg, in the middle Moselle valley, in the Gutland, the western Eifel, and the Meuse region.

 At the death of Louis the Child, the Lotharingians rejected the suzerainty of Conrad I and elected Charles of France as their king.
 At the time, the military authority in Lotharingia was assigned to Count Reginar I of Hainaut (died 915), but at his death it fell to Wigeric, who became count palatine, exercising as such the military authority in Lotharingia.

-Wigeric founded the monastery of Hastière (French: L'abbaye d'Hastière) now in Hastière-par-delà(fr), of which he also assumed the advocacy.
+Wigeric founded the monastery of Hastière (French: L'abbaye d'Hastière) now in Hastière-par-delà (fr), of which he also assumed the advocacy.

 There is no historical trace of Wigeric after 919: he probably died between 916 and 919, and was buried in the monastery of Hastière.